 Proposed Development.
 The Applicant proposes to construct an elegant, boutique residential building with single residences on each level and a penthouse unit and roof deck on the fifth level.
 The Project features a sleek futurist architectural style that evokes movement and interest along the façade levels.
 The frontage of the building contains sharp design features, varied balcony widths and infinity glass balustrades.
 The Project's frontage will appeal to pedestrians traveling along Purdy Avenue.
 The ground floor features vertical cladding and a glass façade, which serve as a welcoming entrance for residents and guests.
 The rooftop is comprised of a tiled roof deck, pool, and features a trellis that will provide shade to users on the rooftop.
 In the rear, the Project will feature surface parking with three (3) mechanical parking lifts for residential use.
-The three (3) mechanical parking lifts, which provide a total of six (6) parking spaces, satisfies applicable parking requirements.1
+The three (3) mechanical parking lifts, which provide a total of six (6) parking spaces, satisfies applicable parking requirements.

 On May 3, 2022, the Design Review Board heard the Applicant's application for design review approval for the construction of 5-story residential building and to allow the use of mechanical parking lifts.
 The application included two (2) variance requests - (1) a variance from the requirements of Section 142-312(b)(3)(e) to provide a rooftop trellis with a 0' setback where a 20' setback is required and (2) a variance to provide a combined area of 35% of the enclosed floor area immediately one floor below where 20% is the maximum permitted.
-Since the May 3, 2022 Design Review Board meeting, the Applicant has made certain changes to the Project, including withdrawing both variance requests and updating the color scheme of the Project by including darker accents on the ground floor and planters and kept the lighter grey color scheme for the majority of the structure.
+Since the May 3, 2022 Design Review Board meeting, the Applicant has made certain changes to the Project, including withdrawing both variance requests, removing the natural landscape from the north and south elevations and replacing with additional design detailing, updating the color scheme of the Project by including darker accents on the ground floor and planters and kept the lighter grey color scheme for the majority of the structure.